Huawei Mate 20 review: One of the best phones the US is missing out on

 On the back, you have the three cameras together with the flash in a square configuration, raised from the glass.
 I'm not a fan of the look, but this isn't the end you typically stare at.
 Below the camera is the fingerprint sensor — there's no in-display solution as with the Mate 20 Pro.

-The Mate 20 has a 6.53", 224x1080 IPS display with a teardrop/waterdrop notch in the same vein as the OnePlus 6T.
+The Mate 20 has a 6.53", 2244 x 1080 IPS display with a teardrop/waterdrop notch in the same vein as the OnePlus 6T.
 Allegedly it can reach over 800 nits, and I had no problems using it outdoors.

 Macro of the RGBW subpixel configuration on the Mate 20's IPS panel.